 Changing the Focal Length From 24 mm to 200 mm:

 Changing the Focal Length From 200 mm to 24 mm:

 When changing the scale from 24 to 200 mm and vice versa, the focusing distance does not change, which pleasantly surprised me.

 Photo Gallery NIKKOR Z 24-200mm f/4-6.3 VR

-It must be said that the NIKKOR Z 24-200mm f/4-6.3 VR lens “does not have enough stars from the sky.”
-Unfortunately, we don’t see any incredible image quality here.
+It must be said that the NIKKOR Z 24-200mm f/4-6.3 VR lens "does not have enough stars from the sky."
+Unfortunately, we don't see any incredible image quality here.
 Reduced sharpness and lower aperture are the compromises we have to make if we want to have such a versatile and compact lens in our arsenal.
-Nevertheless, in terms of sharpness, there is no crime here, everything is at a fairly high level.
-But we always want more. 🙂 And we get more in other characteristics.
+Nevertheless, in terms of sharpness, there is no crime here; everything is at a reasonably high level.
+But we always want more. :) And we get more in other characteristics.

 For video shooting, the NIKKOR Z 24-200mm f/4-6.3 VR is good in almost all respects.
-Compact, fast, quiet, and what is rare at all – minimal focus breathing and parfocality.
+Compact, fast, quiet, and rare at all - minimal focus, breathing, and parfocality.